MechanicalRabbit/DataKnots.jl/doc/src/start.md

     =#

 Navigation context matters.
 For example, `employee` tuples are not directly accessible from the root of the dataset provided.
+When a label can't be found, an appropriate error message is displayed.

     run(ChicagoData, It.employee)
     #-> ERROR: cannot find employee ⋮

-Instead, the `employee` tuples can be accessed by navigating though `department` tuples.
+Instead, `employee` tuples can be accessed by navigating though `department` tuples.

     run(ChicagoData, It.department.employee)
     #=>